My Research

 Illustration by Laura Alvear Roa for the Culture and Animals Foundation, September 2023.

-Mining for the Climate is a collaborative audio documentary series that explores the impacts of critical mineral mining on communities and ecosystems.
-Working closely with local communities, we consider how new and old forms of mining are fueling the energy transition and what the consequences are of a more mining-dependent society on humans, other beings and the climate.
+Mining for the Climate is a collaborative podcast that explores the impacts of lithium mining on communities and ecosystems.
+Working closely with local communities, we consider how new and old forms of mining are fueling the energy transition and what the consequences are of a more mining-dependent society on humans, other beings, and the climate.

 Season 1 takes listeners to a proposed lithium mine in Gaston County, North Carolina, an agricultural region hailed by green technology and mining companies as a future hub for the production of lithium batteries.
 We talk to local residents who oppose the 1,500-acre open-pit mine proposed by Piedmont Lithium and we delve into the issues at stake if domestic reliance on mining deepens.